deel-ai/xplique/docs/api/metrics/api_metrics.md

 All metrics inheriting from this class have another argument in their `__init__` method:

 -   \- `operator`: Optionnal function wrapping the model.
 It can be seen as a metric which allow to evaluate model evolution.
-For more details, see the attribution's [API Description](https://deel-ai.github.io/xplique/api/attributions/api_attributions/)
+For more details, see the attribution's [API Description](../attributions/api_attributions/) and the [operator documentation](../attributions/operator/)

 All metrics inheriting from this class have to define a method `evaluate` which will take as input the `attributions` given by an explainer.
 Those attributions should correspond to the `model`, `inputs` and `targets` used to build the metric object.